-How many children do they have?
+How many children does Novak Djokovic have?

 The couple have two children.
 Their son Stefan was born in Nice on October 21, 2014.
-Their daughter Tara came in to the world on September 2, 2017.
+Their daughter Tara came into the world on September 2, 2017.

-Who is Novak Djokovic’s coach?
+Who is Djokovic’s coach?

-Vajda has been coaching Djokovic since June 2006.
+Vajda had been coaching Djokovic since June 2006.
 Before Vajda, Djokovic had worked with Dejan Petrovic and Riccardo Piatti.
 Periodically helped by Mark Woodforde and Todd Martin, Vajda formed a high-profile coaching duo with Boris Becker from 2014 to 2016.
 Djokovic split with Vajda in May 2017 and hired Andre Agassi as his main coach.
 The partnership lasted for just one year.
-Vajda came back alongside Djokovic in the spring of 2018 and was then joined by Ivanisevic in June 2019.
+Vajda came back alongside Djokovic in the spring of 2018 and was then joined by Ivanisevic in July 2019.